9. Industrialization of Print

 23 Jussim, op.cit. ↩

-24 See http://www.metmuseum.org/toah/hd/edph/hd_edph.htm Ross Collins for a good resource on 20th century American photojournalism: https://www.ndsu.edu/pubweb/~rcollins/242photojournalism/historyofphotography.html ↩
+24 See http://www.metmuseum.org/toah/hd/edph/hd_edph.htm For a good resource on 20thcentury American photojournalism see Ross Collins: https://www.ndsu.edu/pubweb/~rcollins/242photojournalism/historyofphotography.html ↩

 25 Anthony Rota, Apart from the Text (Private Libraries Associatoin, 1998) ↩

 26 Thomas Tanselle, Book Jackets: Their History, Form and Use (Charlottesville: Bibliographical Society of the University of Virginia, 2011).
-Brief overview: http://www.powis.com/resources/learn/binding_history.php ↩
+For a brief overview see: http://www.powis.com/resources/learn/binding_history.php ↩

-27 19th century publishing and serial chapters, http://www.uvic.ca/library/featured/collections/serials/VictorianSerialNovels.php and https://www.writersinspire.org/content/victorian-publishing-history ↩
+27 On 19th-century publishing and serial chapters see: http://www.uvic.ca/library/featured/collections/serials/VictorianSerialNovels.php and https://www.writersinspire.org/content/victorian-publishing-history ↩

 29 French taxes on novels to discourage consumption. ↩